-- 86. The Reeve or presiding officer, shall preserve order and decorum and shall decide order of questions. - 87.
-Every member wishing to speak to a question or resolution shall address himself to the Reeve or presiding officer. - 88.
-A resolution submitted to Council does not require a seconder. - 89.
-A motion may be withdrawn by the mover at any time before voting. - 90.
+- 73. The Reeve or presiding officer, shall preserve order and decorum and shall decide order of questions. - 74.
+Every member wishing to speak to a question or resolution shall address himself to the Reeve or presiding officer. - 75.
+A resolution submitted to Council does not require a seconder. - 76.
+A motion may be withdrawn by the mover at any time before voting. - 77.
 The following motions are not debatable: - a.
 Adjournment - b.
 Take a recess - c.
 Question or privilege - d.
 Point of order - e.
 Limit debate on the matter before council - f.
 Division of a question - g.
-Table the matter to another meeting - 91.
+Table the matter to another meeting - 78.
 When a resolution has been made and is being considered by Council, no other resolution may be made and accepted, except: - a.
-To amend the motion; - b.
+To amend the motion: - b.
 To refer the main motion to committee of the whole, administration, a council committee or some other person or group for consideration; - c.
 To postpone consideration of the main motion; or - d.
-To table the motion. - 92.
-After any question is finally put to vote by the Reeve or other presiding officer, no member shall speak to the question, nor shall any other resolution be made until after the result of the vote has been declared. - 93.
-Voting on all matters shall be done by raising of the hand in such a clear manner that they may be easily counted by the presiding officer. - 94.
-Every member of Council attending a Council meeting must vote on a matter put to vote at the meeting unless the Councillor is required or permitted to abstain from voting. - 95.
-If there is an equal number of votes for and against a resolution or bylaw, the resolution or bylaw is defeated.
+To table the motion.

-- 96. When it is requested that a vote be recorded, the minutes must show the names of the Councillors present and whether each Councillor voted for and against a resolution or bylaw or abstained.
-A request for a recorded vote must be made before the vote is called. - 97.
+- 79. After any question is finally put to vote by the Reeve or other presiding officer, no member shall speak to the question, nor shall any other resolution be made until after the result of the vote has been declared. - 80.
+Voting on all matters shall be done by raising of the hand in such a clear manner that they may be easily counted by the presiding officer. - 81.
+Every member of Council attending a Council meeting must vote on a matter put to vote at the meeting unless the Councillor is required or permitted to abstain from voting. - 82.
+If there is an equal number of votes for and against a resolution or bylaw, the resolution or bylaw is defeated. - 83.
+When it is requested that a vote be recorded, the minutes must show the names of the Councillors present and whether each Councillor voted for and against a resolution or bylaw or abstained.
+A request for a recorded vote must be made before the vote is called. - 84.
+Council shall hear all delegations who have brought their items onto the agenda in the order in which they are placed on the agenda or the order may be changed by consensus of members present.
+All rules of Council in this Bylaw shall apply to each and every member of the delegation.
+Delegations shall have fifteen (15) minutes for presentation. - 85.
 Any matter of meeting conduct that is not provided for in this Bylaw shall be determined in accordance with the current Robert's "Rules of Order, Newly Revised".